OsmanKAYI/full-stack-roadmap/jupyterNotebook/README.md

 ## Useful Links

 - [LinkedInDumper](https://www.kitploit.com/2023/06/linkedindumper-tool-to-dump-company.html)
-  - LinkedInDumper is a Python 3 script that dumps employee data from the LinkedIn social networking platform.
+  - LinkedInDumper is a Python3 script that dumps employee data from the LinkedIn social networking platform.
 The results contain firstname, lastname, position (title), location and a user's profile link.